 By Jerry Allen and his TV Trio, who were ATV's house band and also provided the music for Dotto, among other shows.

-The original prize was 64,000 sixpences (£1,600), doubling late in 1956 to 64,000 shillings (£3,200).
+The prize for the ATV era was 64,000 sixpences (£1,600), doubling late in 1956 to 64,000 shillings (£3,200).

 Moira Lamb writes:

 - My husband, BJK Lamb, was the youngest competitor on the show.
 He appeared in April 1957 answering questions on Astronomy and was 13 at the time.